 - Route the data to a third-party visualization tool using either live streaming or by having the tool read from an archive in Azure storage

-As part of the ongoing evolution of Alerts on Microsoft Azure, now a unified experience for alerting is being previewed.
-More details on Azure Alerts (Preview)
+As part of the ongoing evolution of alerts on Microsoft Azure, now a unified experience for alerting is available.
+More details on new Azure alerts

-In the standard Azure Alerts, you can use monitoring data to trigger alerts or even whole processes.
+In the Azure alerts, you can use monitoring data to trigger alerts or even whole processes.
 Examples include:

 - Use data to autoscale compute instances up or down based on application load.